timoheddes/rabobank-assignment/README.md

 4. Based on the additional requirement, I will use a `JSON` format for the report as a default.

-<sup>**1:** _I imagine a statement processor would more likely exist in an
+<sup>**1:** _I imagine, and am working under the assumption, that a statement
-automated environment as part of a pipeline rather than implemented in a UI.
+processor would more likely exist in an automated environment, e.g. as part of a pipeline, rather than be implemented in a UI.
+Of course, it would still be easy to support a manual file upload too._</sup>
-However, a manual file upload could potentially be a future use-case for a UI._</sup>

 ### Focus points

 1. **Code quality**
-2. **Testing and high coverage**
+2. **Testing and coverage**
 3. **Type safety (TS) and documentation (JSDoc)**